 The opinion of the assessment panel:

 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

-Based on the results of former EU Tempus Projects (DICTUM; INTEL MREFINE) with the aim of implementation of a new curriculum and modern teaching and examination methods in medicalnursing education in all five B&H Medical Facultiesnursing schools due to the CCNURCA projects and andother initiatives besides the good intention for the harmonization with the curricula of other Albanian universitiesin the BH region there is in general is a good development reached in comparison with the international level of medicalnursing still a lot of work to reach EU standards in nursing education.
-In the last two years a lot of things were done, new curriculum is defined with innovations but during implementation phase some things should be corrected. ation.

-Recommendations for improvement:
+Based on the results of CCNURCA projects and another initiatives, Gjirokastra school of nursing is working on harmonization of curricula with EU directives and CCNURCA propositions.
+It is very important to emphasize that teaching core on Nursing school of Gjirokastar is very dedicated to the improvement of curricula.
 By help of EU experts especially Dutch team objectives are aligned in some extent to international dimension.
-New developed curricula is accepted by all nursing schoolsschools bodies and University and is based on competences based approaches.
-Bigr problem is still involvement of main stakeholders in creation of LO and curricula.
-Theference of quality between the different medical fields which mainly depends on the lack of motivation of the responsible teachers should be changed .
-More activities have to be addressed in the direction of collaboration with labour market (work field).
-Professional association of nurses Order of nurses is involved in defining the internship after finishing bachelor studies and organization of State exam.
-There is no internship during studies.
-Questions for final state examinations is prepared by School but it is influenced by Order of nurses.
-Another bigThere is no problem ins legislation comparing situation in BH.
+New developed curricula is accepted by schools bodies and University.
+Involvement of main stakeholders in creation of LO and curricula is needed.
+There is official internship existing in school and it is led by nurses, what is very good, while Order of Nurses share information and try to improve skills of mentors for internship.
+There is no problem in legislation comparing situation in BH.
 Position of nurses who are finishing nursing schools is well defined.
-Ministry and State are pushing changes of the curriculum towards Directive and needs of the professional field much more now. comparing with position of nurses coming from secondary and high schools is confusing both speaking about in financial aspectsarea and academic position of the nurses.
+Ministry and State are pushing changes of the curriculum towards Directive and needs of the professional field.
 National qualification framework is not existing in Albania and LO is just partly due to the project in accordance with EQF.

 Opinion on Criterion 1, Educational Objectives: